AndrewJCB/Cyber/HackTheBox/readme.md

-# How to set up a VM for HackTheBox, troubleshooting common errors and automation of solutions.
+# How to set up a VM for HackTheBox, troubleshooting common errors and automation of solutions to common errors.

 ## Setting up using Parrot OS
 ### Step 1: Selecting virtualisation tool